akulsr0/learn-js/programs/knapsack-problem-dynamic-programming.md

 		}
 		mem.push(intermediate_array);
 	}

-	for (let i = 1; i < n + 1; i++) {
+	// Storing maximum value for ith item that has j weight in mem[i][j]. for (let i = 1; i < n + 1; i++) {
 		for (let j = 1; j < w + 1; j++) {
 			if (weight[i - 1] <= j) {
-				mem[i][j] = Math.max(
+				// Making a choice on whether or not to include an item in the knapsack.
+When we decide to choose the item, the capacity of the knapsack decreases.
+On the contrary, if we do not choose it, the capacity remains the same.
+Selection is done to maximise profit. mem[i][j] = Math.max(
 					val[i - 1] + mem[i - 1][j - weight[i - 1]],
 					mem[i - 1][j]